dannylee8/binary-playground/README.md

 Most recent version will be live at [https://www.panix.com/~dreamer/binary-playground](https://www.panix.com/~dreamer/binary-playground)

+7/4/20
+* Fix bug and add reset button for binary number.

 7/3/20
 * Add up and down keyboard arrows to inc/dec by 1
 * Change decimal field to an input that allows typing a number and hitting enter